A Beginner’s Guide to Installing Software in Ubuntu with APT

 sudo apt-get update

-- Hit — This means there is no change to the package since the last check.
+- Hit: This indicates no changes have occurred since the last check.

 sudo apt-get upgrade